dev-xiligroup/doxy-doxy-wpcs/README.md

 - how to add a settings sub-menu for preferences in package (Main.sublime-menu) ?
 - create package info visible in packages list command with metadata.json
 - how to create a package and avoid orphan deletion !
+- how to format string and date,
+- how to install/insert pylint with sublimelinter,
+- …